apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 <!-- 3.1 is linked by another place. if change 3.1's title, please check -->
 You can refer to [Docker deployment guide](https://hub.docker.com/r/hugegraph/hugegraph).

-We can use `docker run -itd --name=graph -p 8080:8080 hugegraph/hugegraph` to quickly start an inner `HugeGraph server` with `RocksDB` in background.
+We can use `docker run -itd --name=graph -p 8080:8080 hugegraph/hugegraph:1.3.0` to quickly start an inner `HugeGraph server` with `RocksDB` in background.

 Optional:
 1. use `docker exec -it graph bash` to enter the container to do some operations.
-2. use `docker run -itd --name=graph -p 8080:8080 -e PRELOAD="true" hugegraph/hugegraph` to start with a **built-in** example graph.
+2. use `docker run -itd --name=graph -p 8080:8080 -e PRELOAD="true" hugegraph/hugegraph:1.3.0` to start with a **built-in** example graph.
 We can use `RESTful API` to verify the result.
 The detailed step can refer to [5.1.7](#517-create-an-example-graph-when-startup)
-3. use `-e PASSWORD=123456` to enable auth mode and set the passoword for admin.
-You cna find more details from [Config Authentication](/docs/config/config-authentication#Use-docker-to-enble-authentication-mode)
+3. use `-e PASSWORD=123456` to enable auth mode and set the password for admin.
+You can find more details from [Config Authentication](/docs/config/config-authentication#Use-docker-to-enble-authentication-mode)

 If you use docker desktop, you can set the option like:
 <div style="text-align: center;">